pjmaker/technical-writing/README.md

 propellor head programmer.

-Given my lack of ability we employed Ian Stead who had acted as the technical writer on the development of an implantable defibrillator. at Telectronics in the 80's.
+Given my lack of ability we employed Ian Stead who had acted as the technical writer on the development of an implantable defibrillator at Telectronics in the 80's.
 Ians work was fundamental to that projects success and he had developed material for a course that was used for new engineers within Telectronics.